umbrellerde/functionfusion/terraform/Readme.md

 3. Function Handler checks what it is, then invokes locally by importing `require('fusionable/${function}')` or remotely by using the configuration file

-3. Optimizer checks logs and decides what to do next --> Rewrites S3 Information or ...
+3. TODO Optimizer checks logs and decides what to do next --> Rewrites S3 Information or ...

-4. Two Trees: One that holds the order of operations, one that holds the functionARN in which this function should currently be run.
+4. TODO Two Trees: One that holds the order of operations, one that holds the functionARN in which this function should currently be run.